Weebly is an easy-to-use website builder suitable for beginners and anyone wanting to set up a website for free.

 Weebly website builder was founded in 2006 and was acquired by Square in 2018.
 Since the acquisition, Weebly website builder has placed a large focus on offering an affordable way for people to set up commerce solutions for selling online or within a retail environment.

-However, you can also create and publish many other types of websites using Weebly website builder, even if you don’t need the eCommerce functionality.
+However, you can also create and publish many other types of websites using Weebly Builder, even if you don’t need the eCommerce functionality.

-We’ll be covering the full range of themes and design features Weebly website builder offers later on.
+We’ll be covering the full range of themes and design features Weebly builder offers later on.

 Here’s a quick snapshot of how it stacked up in our research and testing.